Going Gluten-Free & Dairy-Free

 ***There is a full list below for gluten and dairy-free alternatives!

 When removing gluten and dairy from your diet, it is important to educate yourself on their effects on your own body, and where these foods may be found.
-To learn more, you can check out our mind body reset right here.
+To learn more, you can check out our 4 week intensive, 28-day reset diet, the Let Go & Grow® Mind Body Reset right here.
 Once you are aware of which foods contain gluten and dairy, you can make informed choices when shopping for food or when you’re ordering from a restaurant.
 Many times, there will be labels and sections in the store labeled gluten and dairy-free.

 Having a dairy-free diet means that you omit products that contain dairy.
 Here are some conventional examples to be aware of:

 - Sour cream

 When looking at labels, other ingredients to look out for that include lactose are:

 - Milk byproducts

 - Non-fat dry milk

 - Dry milk powders

 Here is a list of gluten-free foods for your reference.
 It is important to note that cross-contact can occur when gluten-containing foods touches a gluten-free food when gluten-free grains are grown, milled and manufactured closely to gluten-containing grains.
 A tip: try to look for gluten-free products that are certified “gluten-free” by a third-party source.